Barclays halts agriculture trading with hedge funds

 Although Barclays is one of the top five banks in commodities - which together are estimated to control about 70 percent of the commodities trading pot - agricultural trading has not been a major area for it.

-One trader who specialised in agriculture departed Barclays last week during the reorganisation, an industry source said.
+One trader who specialized in agriculture departed Barclays last week during the reorganization, an industry source said.

-The British bank along with Deutsche Bank (DBKGn.DE) and J.P.
-Morgan (JPM.N) built up commodities in the past decade to challenge established veterans Goldman Sachs (GS.N) and Morgan Stanley (MS.N).
+The British bank along with Deutsche Bank and J.P.
+Morgan built up commodities in the past decade to challenge established veterans Goldman Sachs and Morgan Stanley.

 WIDER SHAKE-UP